99designs/gqlgen/docs/content/reference/dataloaders2.md

 ## Dataloader

-Dataloaders allow us to consolidate all of the user queries for a given GraphQL request into a single database query and even cache the results for subsequenet requests.
+Dataloaders allow us to consolidate the fetching of `todo.user` across all resolvers for a given GraphQL request into a single database query and even cache the results for subsequent requests.

 We're going to use [graph-gophers/dataloader](https://github.com/graph-gophers/dataloader) to implement a dataloader for bulk-fetching users.